Old batteries become new storage units

 Nothing lasts forever, especially not our planet's resources.
-That's why we use raw materials sparingly at Deutsche Bahn and keep them in use for as long as possible.
-Under the DB Bahnbau Group GmbH umbrella, our DB-owned start-up – encore - helps to do just that, giving used batteries from electric vehicles a second life in energy storage systems for renewable energy.
+That's why raw materials are sparingly used at Deutsche Bahn and kept in use for as long as possible.
+Under the DB Bahnbau Group GmbH umbrella, the DB-owned start-up – encore – helps to do just that, giving used batteries from electric vehicles a second life in energy storage systems for renewable energy.

 Yesterday's batteries for tomorrow’s green energy